goplus/gop/README.md

 </div>

-Our vision is to **enable everyone to create production-level applications**.
+Our vision is to **enable everyone be a builder of the digital world**.

 #### Easy to learn